koencomposer/home-assistant.io/source/_docs/tools/dev-tools.markdown

 ## What can I do with Developer Tools?

-The Developer Tools is meant for **all** (not just for the developers) to quickly try out things - like calling services, updating states, raising events, and publishing messages in MQTT).
+The Developer Tools is meant for **all** (not just for the developers) to quickly try out things - like calling services, updating states, raising events, and publishing messages in MQTT.
 It is also a necessary tool for those who write custom automations and scripts by hand.
 The following describes each of the sections in detail.

 ## States